blackeagledhs/firstwebsite-aa/planning.md

-Here put all details for this project
+Here put all details for Capstone project

-Logo
-H1
-color #000eee
-etc

-this is and example
+The idea is implement HTML Semantic and BEM for CSS

 For all Page